Decomposition, Compression, and Synthesis (DCS)-based Video Coding: A Neural Exploration via Resolution-Adaptive Learning: Related Work

-More than a decade ago, a region-based video coding method was brought up in~\cite{10.1007/s11045-007-0019-y} where input high-resolution image sequences were down-sampled and compressed; Correspondingly, compressed bitstream was decoded and then super-resolved to the same resolution as its input.
-Note that additional region segmentation metadata used for classifying the motion and texture blocks, was encapsulated as the side information for more efficient decoder-side super resolution.
+More than a decade ago, a region-based video coding was developed in~\cite{10.1007/s11045-007-0019-y} where input high-resolution image sequences were down-sampled and compressed; Correspondingly, compressed bitstream was decoded and then super-resolved to the same resolution as its input.
+Note that additional region segmentation metadata classifying the motion and texture blocks, was encapsulated as the side information for more efficient decoder super-resolution.
 Then, key frame classification was introduced in~\cite{4711756} by which down-sampling was only enabled for non-key frames prior to being encoded.
-The reconstruction was fulfilled by block-matching based motion compensation and super resolution.
+The reconstruction was fulfilled by block-matching based motion compensation and super-resolution.
 Similar idea was further examined in~\cite{5734821} where intra-coded frames were key frames, and inter-coded frames were non-key frames.
-And, LR inter-frames were restored using an example-based SR method.
-This idea was similar to our proposed CRS to some extent but they did not efficiently leverage the texture information of the reference (or key) frames for reconstruction.
-More recently, deep learning-based single image SR was suggested by~\cite{10.1007/978-3-030-37731-1_9,9123140} to upscale all decoded LR frames for quality enhancement.
-These methods did not differentiate frame types and fully relied on powerful DNNs to recover down-sampling-induced high-frequency information loss.
-For those SR-based video compression enhancement, better coding performance was only captured for low bit rates within a narrow range since they could hardly restore the high-frequency details which are critical at relatively high bit rates.
+Low-resolution inter-frames were restored using an example-based super-resolution method.
+More recently, a deep learning-based super-resolution was suggested by ~\cite{10.1007/978-3-030-37731-1_9} to upscale all decoded low-resolution frames for video coding.
+This method did not differentiate frame types and fully relied on powerful DNNs to recover re-sampling-induced missing details.